One in four women has experienced informal coercion during childbirth.

 Survey on childbirth experience

 In a nationwide online survey, Bern University of Applied Sciences and researchers from partnering institutions assessed the childbirth experience of over 6’000 women who gave birth in Switzerland between 2018 and 2019.
 The participants answered questions about various aspects of their pregnancy and birth, the care they received and any medical treatments they may have had.
 The main focus was to assess how often women are subjected to treatments against their will or how often they are pressured into agreeing to treatments.
 This report presents the most important findings in a simplified form.
-You can find detailed as well as comprehensive results in the preprint of the scientific publication.
+You can find detailed as well as comprehensive results in the scientific publication here.

 Preparation for childbirth